sloopypoopy/funjuicesim/README.md

 # funjuicesim
-dont let the cops catch you enjoying fun juice cop car - dont touch him or die cop car - dont touch or die civilian - gives u extra points karen - bounces u around to make you touch a cop if you touch it
+dont let the cops catch you enjoying fun juice

+cop - dont touch him or die
+cop car - dont touch or die
+civilian - gives u extra points karen - bounces u around to make you touch a cop if you touch it